[NO TITLE FOUND]

 Gandolfi has produced a major work that is sophisticated and instantly engaging.
 Its modernity is successfully balanced by Gandolfi's personal take on tonality and rhythm, as well as his masterful orchestration and jazz-informed approach to harmony.

 The composer cites at least two movements that reveal his pop and jazz roots. "'The Willow Twist' is one," he says.
 "It's very brassy and grooves, almost sounding like a big-band piece in the scoring.
 As well, 'Symmetry Break Terrace/Black Hole Terrace' has elements of jazz, in that there's a walking bass line that emerges.
-At times sounds like two jazz bands playing in different tempi.
+At times [the movement] sounds like two jazz bands playing in different tempi.

 "I've been listening to a lot of music by Russian composers lately.
 I'm almost envious of the fact that there's a tradition of indigenous music that resonates in the way those composers deal with harmony - it's clearly Russian.
 I love it so much, but I feel like I can't fully go for it, because I'd just be taking from a tradition which isn't really mine.
 This makes me think more and more about my own tradition - and what is it?
 It's jazz: an original combination of American and African music.
 It's a music of our place.
 In the same way that I identify the sound of these Russian composers, I hope people are listening to what my American colleagues and I are doing and recognize it as an American sound that connects to jazz."